trustthevote/Rocky/doc/setup.md

 ### a. ssh

 To simplify the initial deploy process, both the web and utility servers should be configured to allow ssh connections to github without needing a user to manually accept github as a known host.
+This can be done by adding the following into the deployment users' `~/.ssh/config` file on both the web and util servers.

+  Host github.com
+    User git
+    StrictHostKeyChecking no
+    BatchMode yes
+    IdentityFile /home/rocky/.ssh/id_rsa

 ### b.
-Installation requirements?
+Installation requirements

-TODO (necessary here?)
+Install dependencies for CentOS/RHEL:

+  yum install apr-devel apr-util-devel gcc-c++ httpd-devel ImageMagick-devel \
+  libcurl-devel libxslt-devel libyaml-devel mysql-devel perl-DBD-MySQL \
+  perl-DBI perl-XML-Simple zlib-devel

 ### c.
 Apache